vuepress-theme-hope/vuepress-theme-hope/packages/create/template/blog/demo/markdown.md

 ## Markdown Config

-VuePress introduce configuration for each Markdown page using Frontmatter.
+VuePress introduce configuration for each markdown page using Frontmatter.

 ::: info